 Any time is a good time to grow thyme.
 It’s true.
 There are over 300 thyme varieties in the mint family of Lamiaceae, of which thyme is a member.
 All have been prized for centuries for their fragrance, flavor, and ornamental habit.
 With this dizzying array of thyme varieties, there is a possible specimen for nearly every climate and landscape.
 Keep reading about the types of thyme plants you can grow.

 How to Care for Different Types of Thyme

-Most thyme varieties are hardy in USDA zones 5-9 but tend to dislike hot, humid summers or overly wet conditions.
-Also, most varieties of thyme prefer full sun and well drained soil.
+Most thyme varieties are hardy in USDA zones 5 to 9 but tend to dislike hot, humid summers or overly wet conditions.
+Also, most varieties of thyme prefer full sun and well-drained soil.
 With a little research and even with adverse conditions, however, there are sure to be various types of thyme plants that are suitable for growth in those areas.

 Avoid fertilizing thyme varieties as they tend to become leggy and weak.
 Types of thyme plants cultivated for culinary use should be replaced every three years or so to prevent woody stems and promote the desirable tender leaf production.
 Most varieties of thyme are susceptible to overwatering, and many varieties of thyme tolerate or even thrive amid moderate to severe pruning.